chainwayxyz/citrea-docs/technical-specs/characteristics/block-production/README.md

 # Block Production

-This section details how Citrea produces blocks, from transaction submission to finalization.
+This section details Citrea's block production and finalization process, from transaction submission to confirmation.
 It covers the roles of the sequencer, commitments, mempool, and overall process.

 #### Components Overview